mrismanaziz/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## I considered building the patio by myself.
+But I didn't have the stones.